for-ashraf/for-ashraf/README.md

 ## About :sunglasses:

-hi, I'm Muhammad Ashraf, a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hi, I'm Muhammad Ashraf, a passionate self-taught full-stack web developer and a freelance software engineer from Pakistan. my passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
+I take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer.
+I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.

 ## Communities :dancers:
 - FGEIs Directorate (https://fgei-cg.gov.pk/)